 Flower City Habitat for Humanity works to revitalize inner city neighborhoods by building on some of the city's most deteriorated streets.
 We make home ownership a reality for low-income, working families who would not otherwise qualify for a home mortgage.
 We believe that home ownership is one of the keys to strong families and to communities that are safe and stable.

 In cooperation with the City of Rochester, Flower City Habitat for Humanity acquires vacant lots in neighborhoods challenged by crime, absentee landlords, abandoned properties and substandard housing.
 FCHH builds 7-10 houses each year.
 Our building capacity depends on house sponsorships and fundraising.

 Flower City Habitat homeowners are stable and their children do not change schools as frequently as do many low-income renters.
-This contrasts with data from the JOSANA neighborhood where 43 percent of renters rent their homes for less than 1 year.
+This contrasts with data from the JOSANA neighborhood where 43% of renters rent their homes for less than 1 year.
 Remarkably, 98% of children of FCHH homeowners graduate from high school and attend trade school or an institution of higher education.
-Of those who do not graduate, data indicate that the drop-out rate is 46 percent lower in children of Habitat homeowners than those in similar geographies (8.3% vs. 13.5%).
+Of those who do not graduate, data indicate that the drop-out rate is 46% lower in children of Flower City Habitat homeowners than those in similar geographies (8.3% vs. 13.5%).
 Of those who drop-out, FCHH children are more likely to pursue a GED than youth from non-Habitat homes.

 Since its founding in 1984, Flower City Habitat for Humanity has built or rehabilitated over 200 homes, most of which were built in Rochester's "Crescent of Poverty”.
-These homes have added $5.6 million to the city's tax base and during the same period over $1.2 million have been paid in property taxes.
-Every 11 new Habitat homes add over $500,000 to the tax base annually.
+These homes have added $6.5 million to the city's tax base.
+Every 11 new FCHH homes add over $500,000 to the tax base annually.